 Hitchens said of her, “Everything everyone thinks they know about [Mother Teresa] is false.
 It must be the single most successful emotional con job of the twentieth century.”
 Another critic, Michael Hakeem said, “Mother Teresa is thoroughly saturated with a primitive fundamentalist religious worldview that sees pain, hardship, and suffering as ennobling experiences and a beautiful expression of affiliation with Jesus Christ and his ordeal on the cross.”

 The nail in the coffin, perhaps, came from academics at the Universities of Ottawa and Montreal.
-In 2013, in a published paper, the Canadian academics criticized Teresa’s “rather dubious way of caring for the sick, her questionable political contacts, her suspicious management of the enormous sums of money she received, and her overly dogmatic views regarding, in particular, abortion, contraception, and divorce.”
+In 2013, in a published paper, the Canadian academics criticised Teresa’s “rather dubious way of caring for the sick, her questionable political contacts, her suspicious management of the enormous sums of money she received, and her overly dogmatic views regarding, in particular, abortion, contraception, and divorce.”

 They asserted that her “hallowed image” could not withstand rigorous scrutiny and her reputation was “orchestrated by an effective media relations campaign”.
 They also noted that independent doctors who visited the clinics “observed a significant lack of hygiene, even unfit conditions, as well as a shortage of actual care, inadequate food, and no painkillers”.

 Our mainstream media has a lot to answer for.
 It has constantly patted its back claiming to be the sole voice of the oppressed.
 And yet, it berates anyone who speaks out against the myth of Teresa.
-That she continues to be glorified is an indictment of every single media organization in the country.
-The other side of Teresa deserves to be told, it should be told as often as possible with as much frequency as decency permits to demolish one of the biggest lies manufactured by one of the most corrupt organizations in the entire world.
+That she continues to be glorified is an indictment of every single media organisation in the country.
+The other side of Teresa deserves to be told, it should be told as often as possible with as much frequency as decency permits to demolish one of the biggest lies manufactured by one of the most corrupt organisations in the entire world.
 Until then, the garland of shame that continues to adorn the mainstream media’s neck will continue to be the albatross around their necks. – OpIndia, 26 August 2019

 › K. Bhattacharjee is a psychology major and columnist for OpIndia in Kolkata.